akhelifi27/learningJournal/LearningHTML.md

       dt tab - the item
       dd    the description of that item

-Hyper texts:
+working with links:

     title  : A title of the Link
-    anker    a tab href: the link.     >the abbreviation<
+    anker    a tab href: the link.     >the abbreviation or any sentence to click on<

+    changing the color of the links:
+          we can do them in the css file. a{  color:}
+          a:visited{}

+      download link:
+      a{ href="file/image.png" download>the word<

+      let's say we're working in a second page and we want to go back to home page: a tab :href"/">go back to home page<

+working with Images:

+  img src="Amalfi-Italy.webp" alt="Italy">
+    I will get a suggestions of pictures downloaded to choose from.